You are currently browsing the monthly archive for June, 2008.

 1 sprig of organic mint

-2 onces of organic white Rum
+2 ounces of organic white Rum

 2 ounces of club soda [This is why the recipe is almost organic.
 I found that there is no such thing as organic club soda.
 If you can prove me wrong, do it!]